 IMA Rocket Bait

 With the IMA Rocket Bait, you really must have your wits about you.
-The Rocket Bait being the smallest out of the four we mention but definitely. not the lightest.
+The Rocket Bait is the smallest out of the four we mention but definitely. not the lightest.
 Its sinks light a lead weight, to be honest.
 Rule of thumb: DO NOT STOP REELING WHEN YOU CAST OUT.
-If you do, it’s going to work out expensive unless you’re fishing over-sand.
+If you do, it’s going to work out expensive unless you’re fishing over sand.
 Yes, mugging here has made this costly mistake on a few occasions.

 On one fishing trip, the wind was blowing a hooly.
 It makes things even more annoying because I hate fishing in the wind.
 I had cast out my braid and had somehow wrapped it around the rod tip.
 Because we were up to our nuts in the water, I tried to wave the line free.
 But forgot about my sinking

-Oh well, 20quid down the drain.
+Oh well, 20 quid down the drain.
 Even more annoying was the fact that this Rocket Bait was the Sardine.
 I had four different types of this Rocket Bait, and the Sardine had been the only version I had caught any bass.
 However, the Bassman had been crushing it on the Mullet, sickeningly crushing it.
-When I had tried to replace the Sardine, I just couldn’t one.
+When I tried to replace the Sardine, I just couldn’t one.

 Well, you don’t have to be a rocket scientist to work out what I’m going to tell you.
 Yes, it casts like a bullet.
 Like I said earlier, it’s almost like a weight.
 You can see from the picture that it just flies.
 I almost forgot I lost two Rocket Baits on the trot that night, so cast with caution.
 Yes, other lures sink like the DUO Bay Ruff and the Zonk 120 but not like the rate as the Rocket Bait.